Red Stitch Actors’ Theatre & Critical Stages Touring

 “[Seymour is] one of the country’s finest vernacular songwriters … The songs grow on you like a landscape, from the back of a flatbed, sun on your skin and the sky vast above you.” – Daily Review

--Themes of family, sacrifice, and life on the land resonate with a broad age range as well as having particular appeal for audiences in rural areas
+– Themes of family, sacrifice, and life on the land will inspire broad age range and have particular resonance with our rural theatre lovers.

--Broad demographic appeal.
-Young female character, along with music component, appeals to a younger theatre-going demographic
+– Broad demographic appeal.
+Young female character, along with music component, appeals to a younger theatre lovers.

--Previous acclaimed Red Stitch tours (Jurassica, The Kitchen Sink, Stop.Rewind, Red Sky Morning) support trust in the material and brand recognition
+– Previous acclaimed Red Stitch tours (Jurassica, The Kitchen Sink, Stop.Rewind, Red Sky Morning) support trust in the material and company recognition